gelatodigital/automate/README.md

 ![Deposit Funds](/deposit.png)

-And you should be good to go ✅ Check the Counter on Counter.sol incrementing
+And you should be good to go ✅ Check the `count` on Counter.sol incrementing

 ### Using CLI - Ropsten: